Table of Contents[Hide][Show]

-The art school welcomes visitors to its campus.
+The art school has galleries around campus showcasing local, national and international artists..
 The main building is on on the National Register of Historic Places.
 Look for Greek and Roman statues, the large marble staircase and stained-glass skylight.
-Galleries around campus showcase local, national and international artists.

 10. Free Fridays at Fell’s Point